-Redesigning Onboarding Program of Leading Pharmaceutical Company
+Redesigning of the Onboarding Program of a Leading Pharmaceutical Company

 We started with redesigning of the onboarding and induction program of the organization, as Onboarding or organizational socialization post recruitment, is probably what goes on to determine a new recruit’s tenure in the organization.
 Helping the new hires adjust to the social and performance aspect of their new jobs quickly and smoothly, depends entirely on the organization they chose to be a part of.
 Based on our discussions with the senior leadership team, we tried to outline an approach towards building a robust onboarding / induction program using the 4 C’s of onboarding.
 Our prime agenda was to help the organization in leveraging itself on these four building blocks in order to make its overall onboarding strategy successful.
 The induction program was developed on the following building blocks: